Ensath/LightSpirits/README.md

 ##User information

-Description: This is 2D game about a girl and a will-o'-the-wisp who fight creatures of darkness.
+Description: This is a 2D game about a girl and a will-o'-the-wisp who fight creatures of darkness.

 Controls: Move the girl around with the arrow keys.
 Shoot a beam of light with the space bar.
 Hit Escape to exit, or just close the window.